justfifi17/justfifi17/README.md

                                      **-Bill Gates**
   <br>

-  Curiosity and creativity are my compass, and I believe tech is the ultimate playground for turning ideas into reality.
+ I believe tech is the ultimate playground for turning ideas into reality.
 I love exploring new ideas, pushing tech boundaries, and shaping my own path forward.
-To me, tech isn’t just a career; it’s a way to keep learning, creating, and growing.

 As a Master’s student in Computer Science, I'm always building on my foundation, aspiring to dive deeper into data engineering, machine learning and software.
 With each project and discovery, I’m working toward making a meaningful impact in myself and the tech world.

   <br>
   <br>

   ## 💡 A Few Fun Facts
   - ☕ **Tea Connoisseur in the Making**: Tea is my fuel and therapy!
-A good cup of tea makes my day enjoyable and productive.
+A good cup of tea makes my day productive.
   - 🎶 **Music Whisperer**: Music isn’t just sound to me; it’s a language, a taste, a sensation.
 I feel every note, beat, and melody as if it’s speaking to me.
-  - 📖 **Bookworm & Movies Buff**: If I’m lost in a book or movie, don’t count on me to save you from any “oops” moments, I’m in the zone!
-  - 🎹 **Aspiring Chess & Piano Maestro**: One day, I’ll play piano and strategize in chess like a pro.
-Consider it a work in progress!
   - ⌨️ **Neat Freak**: Yep!
 That's my thing.
 Clean code, neat spaces, everything in its place.
   <br>